- Knowledge and Skills Organisers Plants (751.18KB)

 - seeking answers to questions through collecting, analysing and presenting data.

-Early Years: Science within the early years is taught under the heading “Understanding the World” which is one of the seven key areas of learning.
-Teaching of understanding the world is linked to half termly topics for example children explore floating and sinking when thinking about the gingerbread man in our Traditional Tale topic.
-Science is taught through a mixture of adult led tasks and child initiated learning
+Science within the early years is taught under the heading “Understanding the World” which is one of the seven key areas of learning.
+Teaching of understanding the world is linked to half termly topics for example children explore floating and sinking when thinking about the gingerbread man in the Traditional Tale topic.

-Adult led tasks: Tasks are always of a practical nature and usually consist of a group discussion before leading into an adult led group task.
+Tasks are always of a practical nature and usually consist of a gro up discussion before leading into an adult led group task.
 Towards the end of the EYFS children begin to record their findings in their own way.

 Each week the children take part in a forest school session where they have the opportunity to explore nature and take part in exploratory nature tasks.